nshint/nshint.github.io/source/_posts/2015-07-11-shared-breakpoints.markdown

 comments: false
 categories:
 ---
-Developing multithread application is not something new, and it's become more and more popular with multicore processors.
-And one thing it's for sure, debugging multithread applications is hard.
+Developing multithreaded application is not something new and it's become more and more popular with multicore processors.
+One thing it's for sure, debugging multithread applications is tough.

-iOS has some gotchas, regarding multithread, things that if you don't respect, may cause your application to crash or hang the users interface, for example:
+iOS has some gotchas regarding multithread, things that if you don't respect, may cause your application to crash or hang the users interface, for example:

 - Animations outside the main thread, may crash the application.<br/>
 - Performing network requests on the main thread, will hang the users interface.<br/>